Tomi7710/Business_Revenue_Analysis/README.md

 #### Sales Performance Analysis
-Analysed sales data to identify customer behaviour and purchasing patterns, uncovering revenue growth opportunities and key business drivers.
+Analysed sales data using SQL to identify revenue growth opportunities and key business drivers.

+Developed an interactive dashboard to visualize customer behaviour and purchasing patterns, providing actionable insights and data-driven recommendations to support revenue growth strategies.